-THERE IS A TIE FOR Xth PLACE BETWEEN THE ATHLETES ON POSITIONS X AND Y (identify firing points)

-THESE COMMANDS ARE FOR POSITIONS X AND Y ONLY FOR THE TIE-BREAKING SHOT...
-LOAD....(5 second pause)...START

-If there is a tie, the tie-breaking shot must be completed before any comments are made about competitors' scores and rankings.
-Any finalists on the line who are not involved in the tie must stand by while the tie-breaking shot(s) is conducted.

-(The results of the tie-breaking shot are announced; this is followed by comments about competitors' scores and rankings)

-The final will resume immediately after the announcements.
+THERE IS A TIE FOR Xth PLACE BETWEEN THE ATHLETES ON POSITIONS X AND Y (identify firing points) THESE COMMANDS ARE FOR POSITIONS X AND Y ONLY FOR THE TIE-BREAKING SHOT LOAD(5 second pause)START must be completed before any comments are made about competitors' scores and rankings.
+Any finalists on the line who are not involved in the tie must stand by while the tie-breaking shot(s) is After 30 seconds: STOP (The results of the tie-breaking shot are announced; this is followed by comments about competitors' scores and rankings) The final will resume immediately after the announcements.